jhonsen/DataEngineeringProjects/projects/DataLakes/Project_i94/README.md

 ## Project Scope and Data Sources

-- This project aims to build a data warehouse with US immigration and demographic data
+- This project aims to build a data lake with US immigration and demographic data
 - The end goal is to create analytical tables for various agencies that are impacted by the influx US visitors and/or immigrants.
 For example:
     - Tour agencies in Hawaii may benefit from knowing, _"to which countries should they target their travel deals & promotions to?"_
     - Hotel managements may benefit from understanding, _"which months of the year should they increase their staff size?_